yueyu1030/STEAM/README.md

   - To build everything from scratch, first download corpora such as [Wikipedia](https://dumps.wikimedia.org/), [UMBC](https://ebiquity.umbc.edu/resource/html/id/351/UMBC-webbase-corpus), and [1 Billion Word Language Model Benchmark](http://www.statmt.org/lm-benchmark/).
   - To preprocess the corpus, generate a vocabulary file and use the scripts based on [LexNET](https://github.com/vered1986/LexNET).
 Please refer to the instructions [here](https://github.com/vered1986/LexNET/wiki/Detailed-Guide).
 It may take several hours to finish this process.
 - For Lexico-Syntactic Features:
-  - Use `model/gen_lexico_features.py` to generate linguistic patterns.
+  - Use `model/gen_lexico_features.py` to generate linguistic patterns based on surface name of terms.
-  - For term frequency patterns, please refer to the instructions [here](https://github.com/uhh-lt/taxi).
+  - For term frequency patterns from TAXI, please refer to the instructions [here](https://github.com/uhh-lt/taxi).
 ## TODOs

 - [ ] Support more tensorboard functions